ronrothjr/dreamcraft-bot/README.md

 *   Manage contests, challenges, and conflicts within zones, scenes, sessions, and sessions.
     *   Start and end sessions and scenes.
     *   Enter and exit zones within scenes.
-    *   Connect zones to reach other.
+    *   Connect zones to each other.
     *   Add/move characters to zones and scenes.
     *   Display invokable/compellable aspects and stunts.
     *   Roll fate dice using character skills/approaches with invocation of aspects and stunts.